raymond30031/raymond30031.github.io/_notes/PLR/side_project.md

 set the namespace to svo, then it would show # of tracked feature

 ### pipeline
-svo_node -> subscribeImage() -> new thread for monoLoop -> set up subscriber for monoCallBack(): process image bundle and publish results note svo_ is a framehandler
+svo_node (wraps a svo_interface_) -> svo_interface sets up the publisher and subscriber -> creates the pipeline type(mone/stereo param to constructor) -> new thread for monoLoop -> set up subscriber for monoCallBack()

--> processImageBundle -> addImageBundle -> addFrameBundle -> processFrameBundle
+In monoCallBack():
+  //process image bundle
+  processImageBundle():
+    svo_->addImageBundle(images, timestamp_nanoseconds)
+    note svo_ is a framehandler mono derived from base

+In framehandler_base/mono:
+  in addImageBundle() from base class:
+    puts the cv:Mat imgs into framebundle and calls addFrameBundle() from base class in addFrameBundle from base class:
+    assign the framebundle to new_frames_ (current framebundle being processed) res = processFrameBundle() from mono: // Perform tracking. processFrame() or processFirstFrame() from mono:
+        processFirstFrame():
+    assign the new_frames_ to last_frames (last framebundle that was processed)

+publish results

+### Sparse Image alignment pipeline
+the sparse image alignment module has the following inheritance: minileastsquare_solver -> sparse image align base -> sparse image align In the frame_handler_base, it passes the frame bundles to the run() function, which optimizes the frames see line 73 where the transformations are loaded in to states for optimization see line 103 goes through each frame and saves the new optimized frame in the end of the function, it returns the number of tracked feature points.

 ### Questions while reading SVO code